 The B Corp Directory makes it easy for consumers to find companies with a mission that aligns with their values.
 There, you can find all Certified B Corps, learn about their scores on the B Impact Assessment, as well as see how they rank on a variety of impact categories, compared to other businesses.

 B Corporations are a new generation of organizations that just do business differently.
 When you support a B Corp, you’re supporting a company that:

 Take Flock Freight, for example.
 We earned our status as the first Certified B Corporation in freight shipping by building solutions that create a more sustainable future for all, and through our commitment to our people.
-When shippers partner with us, they know that they’re partnering with the first company to offer a carbon neutral freight mode (at no extra cost to them).
+When shippers partner with us, they know that they’re partnering with the first company to offer a freight mode that reduces greenhouse emissions up to 40%.
 We are leading the freight industry towards a carbon neutral future with these types of sustainable solutions, and all the while, offering our team the highest level of support, benefits, and purpose.

 The bottom line is, it’s easy to support B Corps.
 If you’re an individual, look for the B Corp logo next time you’re shopping online or in store.
 If you’re a business owner, consider partnering with Certified B Corps (like Flock Freight) over traditional companies.
 Or even better — take the B Impact Assessment to see how your company can improve its business practices.